krprzenioslo/Hystrixwiki2/FAQ-:-Operational.md

-This page includes many frequently-asked questions about how to operate Hystrix.
+This page includes frequently-asked questions about how to operate Hystrix.

 **Why am I receiving `java.lang.IllegalStateException`: Another strategy was already registered ?**